ROCm/ROCmValidationSuite/docs/install/installation.rst

     This topic provides commands for the primary Linux distribution families.
 These commands are also applicable to other operating systems derived from the same families.

-Ensure you review the following prerequisites carefully for each operating system before compiling or installing the ROCm Validation Suite (RVS) package.
+Ensure you review the following prerequisites carefully for each operating system before compiling or installing the RVS package.

 .. tab-set::
     .. tab-item:: Ubuntu